 The algorithm has achieved an F1 score of 93%.
 For optimal results, the algorithm must be used to detect medium or large trees in full foliage.
 You can use it to detect medium or large trees with less foliage, but the results might not be as accurate.

-The data item must be CNAM-compatible.
-Check that the data item has been added to storage in 2023 or later.
+Input data items must be added to storage in 2023 or later.

 You must specify the data items you want to apply the process to.